 Collections Assistant III

-Many factors contributed to the decline of the peregrines, including habitat loss, hunting, and egg collecting, though the predominant cause was effects of organochlorines such as DDT.
+Many factors contributed to the decline of Peregrines, including habitat loss, hunting, and egg collecting, though the predominant cause was effects of organochlorines such as DDT.
 By comparing the egg shell thickness of the few remaining peregrines to historic oology collections including the Field Museum's, scientists discovered that DDT and it's byproducts interferred with calcium production in females causing them to lay thin eggs which subsequently were crushed during incubation.